Mother, daughter injured as roof of shanty collapses due to rains in southeast Delhi | Science-Environment

 Police said the roof of the first floor of the 'jhuggi' in Navjeevan Camp collapsed due to heavy rains on Thursday evening.

-Deputy Commissioner of Police (Southeast) RP Meena said Pooja (24), who got trapped under the debris, was rescued by local residents public while her motUrmila was unconscious while her daughter sustained minor injuries.
+Deputy Commissioner of Police (Southeast) RP Meena said Pooja (24), who got trapped under the debris and suffered minor injuries, was rescued by local residents while her mother, Urmila, was rescued with the help of fire brigade in an unconscious state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)